Persuasion and Influence - Competency

 - Describes a vision for the future in vivid detail so that employees can see where the department should be.

-Insight SharingInsight Sharing persuades through resonance rather than redirection.
-This behavior centers on using personal stories, lived experiences, or emotionally compelling narratives to help others better understand an issue, build trust, or visualize a successful path forward.
+Insight SharingInsight Sharing persuades through using personal stories, lived experiences, or emotionally compelling narratives to help others better understand an issue, build trust, or visualize a successful path forward.
 Rather than confronting resistance directly, Insight Sharing illuminates perspectives and fosters connection - encouraging reflection, alignment, and confidence.
 It's about inspiration through clarity and emotional relevance, creating the "aha!" that often precedes meaningful action.

 - Shares relevant personal experiences to illustrate effective approaches and guide decision-making.